himanshugiripunje/Important-Projects/Linux-notes/readme.md

 netstat -plunt | grep "listen"
+# edit file via sed command

+                sed 's/unix/linux/' geekfile.txt

-/////How can I verify which ports are listening on Linux server?/ How to check if port is in use in
+# /How can I verify which ports are listening on Linux server?/ How to check if port is in use in

  $ nc -zv localhost 2379